 Keyword Description Example values Comment DELAY Time, in minutes or minutes:seconds, to 1 One minute. delay before sending first time.
 0:30 Half minute.
 Default is 1 minute.
+SLOT Time, in minutes or minutes:seconds, to 1:30 90 seconds after transmit after the top of the hour. the top of the hour.
+If this is specified, it overrides any DELAY setting.
 EVERY Time, in minutes or minutes:seconds, 10 Ten minutes. between transmissions.
 9:45 9 3⁄4 minutes Default is 10 minutes.
 SENDTO Radio channel for transmission or "IG" to 1 Second radio send to Internet Gateway. channel.
 Default is the first, or only, radio channel 0.
 IG Internet Gateway.
-"R" followed by a number simulates signal R0 Simulated channel received on that channel.
+"R" followed by a number simulates signal RO Simulated channel received on that channel.
 0 reception.
 DEST Explicit destination field for AX.25 packet.
 CQ "SPEECH", Normally you will want the default which "MORSE", and identifies the software version.
 "DTMF" are special cases explained later.
 VIA Digipeater path.
 WIDE1-1 Upper case only.
 Default none.
 WIDE1-1,WIDE2-1 No spaces.

-A couple examples:
+A couple examples, to send over radio: